PrefectHQ/prefect/docs/getting-started/installation.md

 ## Next steps

-Now that you have Prefect installed and your environment configured, you may want to check out the [Tutorial](/tutorial/) to get more familiar with Prefect.
+Now that you have Prefect installed and your environment configured, check out the [Tutorial](/tutorial/) to get more familiar with Prefect.